manoa-tunes/manoa-tunes.github.io/index.md

 <img src="images/M1.png">

 ### Milestone-2
 For our second milestone, we spent some times revamping our pages from Milestone 1 to have a more user-friendly interface.
 We added the ability for users to create a profile, as well as created a page for updating their profile.
 We have entered a sample database of about 30 entries for now.
 Here is our [Milestone-2](https://github.com/manoa-tunes/manoa-tunes/projects/2).

 <img src="images/M2.png">

 ### Milestone-3
 For our third and last milestone, we are polishing the website and add more design and features to make it stand out.
 Here is our [milestone-3](https://github.com/manoa-tunes/manoa-tunes/projects/3).

+## Community Feedback:
+Here what some people had to say about our site below!

+> Manoa Tunes is a user friendly website in which I can find others who have a passion for music while also putting myself out there.
+The functionalities for my profile and seeing others simple and easy to navigate to.
+This is the same with the "Jams", I was able to easily know quick info about individuals and jams through their tags.
+Creating my own Jam was as easy as creating my own profile, leaving and joining jams were just as easy.
+As an admin I had an easy time removing individuals or editing profiles that were inappropriate.
+Besides a bit of front end ui inconsistencies, the website provided everything I would want in meeting other musicians while also being easy to use.

+-- Justin Wong, Information and Computer Sciences

 ## Meet the Team: